grscheller/neovim-notes/encodingsUnicode.md

 | :set fileencodings       | list encodings to try when loading a file    |

 The two main ones are UTF-8 for UNIX, MAC-OS, and HTML/Web and UTF-16 for Microsoft Windows.
-Windows these days uses a mix of UTF-16, UTF-8, and legacy encodings.
+More recently, Windows uses a mix of UTF-16, UTF-8, and legacy encodings.

-On my linux systems I put
+On my POSIX systems I put

 ```
    set encoding=utf-8
    set fileencoding=utf-8
 ```

-in my `~/.vim/vimrc` file.
-Now a days vim automatically figures out whether the file being editted in UTF-8 or UTF-16LE with `\r\n` line endings.
+in my `~/.vim/vimrc`.
+When I go native on Windows, vim automatically figures out whether the edited file is in UTF-8 or UTF-16LE with `\r\n` line endings.

-(TL;DR): GIT, for text files, does the conversion to the correct format depending on the system you checkout to.
-In the olde days, we use to FTP files in text mode to convert format between different OS's.
+(TL;DR): GIT, for text files, does the conversion to the correct format depending on the OS.
+In the olde days, we used to FTP files in text mode to convert format between different OS's.

 ## Vim Digraphs